-If you would like your content filtering policy to vary depending on the time of the day, make use of a schedule object in the corresponding IP rule.
+If the administrator would like the content filtering policy to vary depending on the time of the day, they can make use of a Schedule object associated with the corresponding IP rule.
 For more information, please see Section 3.6, "Schedules".